-CALOCEDRUS DECURRENS INCENSE CEDAR
+CALOCEDRUS DECURRENS INCENSE CEDAR Hardy to Zone 5

 A large growing conifer native to Oregon and California, Incense Cedar is a tough, narrow upright conifer, growing to 18' in 10 years.
 The dark green foliage has a wonderful fragrance.
 Drought tolerant when established.
 A Great Plant Pick.